drakkan/test-github-actions/docs/full-configuration.md

 The `serve` command supports the following flags:

 - `--config-dir` string.
 Location of the config dir.
-This directory should contain the configuration file and is used as the base directory for any files that use a relative path (eg. the private keys for the SFTP server, the SQLite or bblot database if you use SQLite or bbolt as data provider).
-The default value is "." or the value of `SFTPGO_CONFIG_DIR` environment variable.
+This directory is used as the base for files with a relative path, eg. the private keys for the SFTP server or the SQLite database if you use SQLite as data provider.
+The configuration file, if not explicitly set, is looked for in this dir.
+We support reading from JSON, TOML, YAML, HCL, envfile and Java properties config files.
+The default config file name is `sftpgo` and therefore `sftpgo.json`, `sftpgo.yaml` and so on are searched.
+The default value is the working directory (".") or the value of `SFTPGO_CONFIG_DIR` environment variable.
 - `--config-file` string.
-Name of the configuration file.
-It must be the name of a file stored in `config-dir`, not the absolute path to the configuration file.
-The specified file name must have no extension because we automatically append JSON, YAML, TOML, HCL and Java extensions when we search for the file.
-The default value is "sftpgo" (and therefore `sftpgo.json`, `sftpgo.yaml` and so on are searched) or the value of `SFTPGO_CONFIG_FILE` environment variable.
+This flag explicitly defines the path, name and extension of the config file.
+If must be an absolute path or a path relative to the configuration directory.
+The specified file name must have a supported extension (JSON, YAML, TOML, HCL or Java properties).
+The default value is empty or the value of `SFTPGO_CONFIG_FILE` environment variable.
 - `--loaddata-from` string.
 Load users and folders from this file.
 The file must be specified as absolute path and it must contain a backup obtained using the `dumpdata` REST API or compatible content.
 The default value is empty or the value of `SFTPGO_LOADDATA_FROM` environment variable.
 - `--loaddata-clean` boolean.
 Determine if the loaddata-from file should be removed after a successful load.
 Default `false` or the value of `SFTPGO_LOADDATA_CLEAN` environment variable (1 or `true`, 0 or `false`).
 - `--loaddata-mode`, integer.
 Restore mode for data to load.
 0 means new users are added, existing users are updated.
 1 means new users are added, existing users are not modified.
 Default 1 or the value of `SFTPGO_LOADDATA_MODE` environment variable.